-For your child's comfort and to prevent interruption during the main lesson activities, please be sure that your child has used the restroom prior to coming to class.
+For your child's comfort and to prevent interruption during the main lesson activities, please be sure that your child has used the restroom before coming to class.

-If your student arrives after 8:30 a.m.
+If your student arrives after 8:30 a.m or 8:45 a.m. (depending on the start time of each class):

-- Please message your child's teacher in Bloomz before 8:30 to let them know - Walk them to their class, and then please wait with your child until the teacher is ready to receive them. - For Early Childhood families, please wait near the gate to the play yard for the teacher to receive your child.
+- Please message your child's teacher in Illumine via a School message, before 8:30 to let them know - Walk them to their class, and then please wait with your child until the teacher is ready to receive them. - For Early Childhood families, please wait near the gate to the play yard for the teacher to receive your child.